peter-mghendi/karata/README.md

 > I should probably add these to an in-game "rules" page.

 None of the sources I consulted could agree on a canonical set of rules (as they should) so I implemented some sensible defaults:

-> **Note**
-> I'm looking into a way to make the rules configurable without complicating the codebase too much.

 ### Basics
 - The game can only start and end with a non-special card (any card other than those described below).